interledger/rfcs/0000-node-requirements/0000-node-requirements.md

 For example a link between two peers on the network may be settled in US dollars and the peers may decide they wish to allow precision up to 100ths of a cent.
 In this case the link will be configured by both peers to use the currency USD and the scale of 4.
 An ILP packet with an amount of 12345 is $1.23,45 or one dollar and twenty-three point four five cents.

+For more details on how payments, clearing and settlement are done in ILP see [IL-RFC 32 Peering, Clearing and Settlement](../0032-peering-clearing-settlement)

 # Requirements

 ## Links

 A node must have one or more links to peer nodes with whom it will exchange ILP packets.
 These links can use any protocol to exchange the packets as long as both peers are able to **correctly correlate which packets are responses to a specific previous request**.

 When two peers establish a link they must **agree on the settlement currency and scale for packets exchanged over that link**.
-The amount in an ILP packet is an unsigned 64-bit number, therefor when a node receives a packet it must infer the currency and scale of the amount from the link on which it was received.
+The amount in an ILP packet is an unsigned 64-bit number, therefore when a node receives a packet it must infer the currency and scale of the amount from the link on which it was received.

-An example of a protocol that can be used between nodes is the [Bilateral Transfer Protocol (BTP)](https://interledger.org/rfcs/0023-bilateral-transfer-protocol/).
+An example of a protocol that can be used between nodes is the [Bilateral Transfer Protocol (BTP)](../0023-bilateral-transfer-protocol/).

 ## Link Relations

 Each link will have one of three relation types which reflect how the node is related to the peer on the other side of the link, these are **peer**, **parent** or **child**.
 The network graph is organized in a tiered hierarchy, similar to the Internet, reflecting these relationships.
-Large, high volume nodes are peered with one another to form the backbone of the network.
+Large, high volume connectors are peered with one another to form the backbone of the network.
 Smaller nodes will have links to these "tier 1" nodes and the link will be of type child from the perspective of the tier 1 node and of type parent from the perspective of the smaller node.

 A node MUST only have one link of type parent or, if it has multiple, only one configured to use the IL-DCP protocol upon establishing the link, to request an address from the parent.